ioh-UwU/raffleSky/README.md

 If available, more options related to each parameter will become visible as they are selected.

 ## Plans for New Features
-* Options to import and export configurations and full raffles, including chosen and rerolled winners.
+* [Completed] Options to import and export configurations and full raffles, including chosen and rerolled winners.
 * Options for required content in candidate comments.
 * Option for minimum account age.
 * Options for minimum and maximum follower/following counts.